(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 [Travis's quarters]

-PHLOX: Commander Tucker was none too keen on my plan.
-However, I was able to convince
+PHLOX: Commander Tucker was none too keen on my

-Captain Archer.
-Since my Denobulan physiology is immune to the effects of the disturbance,
+Denobulan physiology is immune to the effects of the disturbance, I

 [Bridge - memory]

-(Phlox is getting a practical driving lesson)
+(Phlox is getting a practical driving lesson.)

-PHLOX [OC]: While the computer's controlling most of the ship's systems, I was given
+PHLOX [OC]: While the computer's controlling most of the ship's

-a quick tutorial, just in case.
-Despite the dire circumstances I must say I relished
+systems, I was given a quick tutorial, just in case.
+Despite the dire

-the challenge and soon developed a new-found respect for Ensign Mayweather.
+new-found respect for Ensign Mayweather.

 [Engineering - memory]

-TUCKER: You need to check this every two hours, minimum.
+TUCKER: You need to check this every two hours,

 PHLOX: Every two hours.

 TUCKER: If the impulse manifolds get clogged, the engines'll overload.
-That would be very bad.

 PHLOX: I imagine it would.

-TUCKER: No offence, Doc, but under normal circumstances I wouldn't even let you in here
+TUCKER: No offence, Doc, but under normal circumstances I wouldn't even

-without four years of Starfleet training under your belt.
+let you in here without four years of Starfleet training under your

 PHLOX: These are hardly normal circumstances.

 TUCKER: Listen.
-If something happens, something you can't handle, I want you
+If something happens, something you can't handle, I

-to wake me up.
+want you to wake me up.

 PHLOX: I can't do that.
-Even a few minutes of exposure would cause permanent damage.
+Even a few minutes of exposure would cause

 TUCKER: If it comes down to saving the ship?
-Look, I'm making it easy for you.
-Okay?
+Look, I'm making it easy

 [Archer's quarters]